Mariners vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has put up 111 hits with 25 doubles, 17 home runs and 38 walks.
-He has driven in 70 runs with four stolen bases.
+- Turner has recorded 112 hits with 25 doubles, 17 home runs and 39 walks.
+He has driven in 71 runs with four stolen bases.

 Turner Recent Games